aspose-cells/Aspose.Cells-Doc-md/french/nodejsjava/developer-guide/workbook-conversions/dbf/_index.fr.md

 console.log("DBF file loaded successfully.
 Converted XLSX saved at: " + outputPath);
 ```"

-Hmm, this is an HTML comment.
-According to the rules, code blocks should not be translated.
-This is an HTML comment, not a code block.
-But it's a technical instruction for code.
-I'll leave it as is since it's instructing code behavior.

-Wait, but the content is in English and it's not a code block per se.
-Let me re-read the rules:
-"Code Examples: ALL code inside ```csharp blocks or {{< gist ... >}} shortcodes must remain in English exactly as-is.
-Do NOT translate code."

-This is an HTML comment, not a code block.
-However, it's describing code behavior.
-I think it's safer to translate it to French since it's prose text, not actual code.
-Actually, looking more carefully, these are code generation instructions for the platform.
-I'll translate them as they are descriptive text.

-Actually, on reflection, these are code comments/descriptions for the code block that follows.
-They're not "code" in the traditional sense - they're descriptive text.
-I'll translate them to French.

-"You can open DBF files directly in Microsoft Excel by selecting the file in the Open dialog.
-Excel will treat the DBF file as a spreadsheet, displaying its records in a tabular layout.
-This is useful for quickly verifying the data after reading or writing it with Aspose.Cells."
-"Vous pouvez ouvrir les fichiers DBF directement dans Microsoft Excel en sélectionnant le fichier dans la boîte de dialogue Ouvrir.
-Excel traitera le fichier DBF comme une feuille de calcul, affichant ses enregistrements dans une disposition tabulaire.
-Ceci est utile pour vérifier rapidement les données après les avoir lues ou écrites avec Aspose.Cells."

 "## **Writing a DBF File**" -> "## **Écriture d'un fichier DBF**"

 "Writing data to a DBF file follows a similar pattern to saving any other spreadsheet format with Aspose.Cells.
 You create or load a Workbook, populate the worksheet with data, and then call the `save` method while specifying `SaveFormat.Dbf` as the target format."